-Is there a possibility to reduce lever forces at the same time with a leg widening?
+Is there a possibility to reduce lever forces while using a lateral extension?

 Farrier instructor Christoph Schweppe shows one of his favourite hind shoe modifications: